ChrstphrHll/npc_gen/students/Branus Shadegrove.md

 ---
 ### Description
 - 1st year Gnome Barbarian in Treskal
-- straight auburn hair that's parted to the side, slightly obscuring an eye, Gray eyes, and Light Tan skin
+- shoulder length straight lighter blonde hair that's plain, Gray eyes, and Light Tan skin
 - Is Sophisticated and Vague, and has Charity as their ideal

 ### Organizations